 6.5.
-Depositary bank, central administration agent, transfer agent and registrar in accordance with legal requirements and the Depositary Bank and Principal Paying Agent Agreement dated 29 July 2019 concluded between the Management Company, acting on behalf of GAMAX FUNDS, and the Depositary Bank (the "Depositary Bank and Principal Paying Agent Agreement")
+Depositary bank, central administration agent, transfer agent and registrar

+CACEIS Investor Services Bank S.A.is acting as Fund's the depositary bank (the "Depositary") in accordance with the Depositary Bank and Principal Paying Agent Agreement dated 29 July 2019 concluded between the Management Company, acting on behalf of GAMAX FUNDS, and the Depositary (the "Depositary Bank and Principal Paying Agent Agreement") and the relevant provisions of the UCITS Directive.